cortexlabs/cortex/docs/clusters/observability/logging.md

 kubectl get pods --selector app=fluent-bit
 ```

-The version should be in the first few log lines:
+FluentBit's version should be in the first few log lines of a FluentBit pod:

 ```bash
 kubectl logs fluent-bit-kxmzn | head -n 20